opentracing/specification/project_organization.md

 - Describe and rationalize tracing and observability challenges within their own companies
 - Provide feedback about possible priorities and/or specific proposals from the OTSC
 - Represent OpenTracing’s interests within their own organizations

+The initial list of OTIAB members will be announced in March 2017.

 ## Contributed OpenTracing Support